ABHISHEK0138/ECommerce/README.md

 To use the Nike Store App, follow these steps:

-1. Open the app in your web browser by clicking on the [live project link](https://nike-store-app-omega.vercel.app/).
 1. Open the app in your web browser by clicking on the [live project link](http://192.168.10.91:5173/).
 2. Browse the Nike products available in the store.